Skip to Main Content

 • Discover and use GPTs

-• Canvas: a new way of working with ChatGPT to write and code
+• Canvas: work with ChatGPT to write and code

 ChatGPT plus logo ChatGPT Plus